 Tianxiang’s microblog, her personal microblogging, is no longer public from early May, but her images are still available since they were discharged from her followers and still being forwarded on the microblogging.
 While there were those who criticized saying that her photos were indecent, others praised her.
 However, her microblog still shows her personal information, where its unit is “revitalization of Dandong City Public Security Bureau” and that she graduated from “Liaoning Police College” in 2015.

-Liaoning Dandong Public Security Bureau, said that even if the photos were taken by the young policewoman in moments of private life, which was not necessary to submit to the discipline of the police, she have been judged to have an inappropriate behavior to be in the police force, since she exposed the uniform and the logo to an inappropriate image that not match the role they deserve.
-The uniform must be, for a policewoman, signs that mean justice, enforce the laws and ensure the right to the people since she used it as a “low costume” of self-promotion she has inevitably damaged the image of the brave policewomen passionately dedicated to their profession.
+Liaoning Dandong Public Security Bureau said that even if the photos were taken by the young policewoman in moments of private life, which was not necessary to submit to the discipline of the police, she has been judged to have an inappropriate behavior to be in the police force, since she exposed the uniform and the logo to an inappropriate image that not match the role they deserve.
+The uniform must be, for a policewoman, signs that mean justice, enforce the laws, and ensure the right of the people since she used it as a “low costume” of self-promotion she has inevitably damaged the image of the brave policewomen passionately dedicated to their profession.

 Photos very similar to Tianxiang’s microblog normally and constantly circulating online as part of Asian cosplay culture.
 Images portraying girls in sensual poses wearing police uniforms are popular in China.
 They were for years an online fantasy and now after Tianxiang’s microblog, they become a reality, which is now the filter used to view her former college.